 Most piles are foundation piles.
 They may be either batter piles, which are driven at an angle, or plumb piles, which are driven straight down.
 Batter piles prevent loads from moving sideways, while plumb piles prevent the sinking of the load above them.
 A foundation pile supports a load in one or both of the following ways.
 A pile driven through soft ground until the tip or lower end rests on rock or firm soil is an end-bearing pile.
 In this case, all or most of the load on the top of the pile is carried by the support from the material directly beneath the pile tip.
 A foundation pile driven as far as it will go, or nearly so, into a deep layer of compressible soil is called a displacement pile, since it forces the soil aside as it is driven.
-In this case, the soil presses against the outside of the pile to cause friction, and this friction builds up until a relatively large force is needed to drive the pile farther.
+In this case, the soil presses against the outside of the pile farther.
 After a displacement pile has been driven, the same friction prevents the pile from sinking when a load is placed upon it.
 For this reason, displacement piles are also called friction piles.
 Steel H-piles are generally used as end-bearing piles, but may be used as friction piles under some soil conditions.